Pinapadu

 Pinapadu is a suburb in Tenali, Guntur district of the Indian state of Andhra Pradesh.
 It is located in Tenali mandal of Tenali revenue division.
 It is one of the important residential area in Tenali.
-The Major part of Pinapadu was in located in Chenchupeta, Tenali which one of the commercial big residential area of Tenali. railway station is located at a distance of just 7 km to Pinapadu.
+The major part of Pinapadu was in located in Chenchupeta, which is one of the commercial big residential areas of Tenali.
+The railway station is located at a distance of 7 km.